About One Anastomosis Gastric Bypass (OAGB)

 The one Anastomosis gastric bypass is also known as the single anastomosis gastric bypass (SAGB), or mini gastric bypass (MGB).

-It has been around for over 25 years and has been shown to get good, sustained weight loss with improvement in health conditions.
+For over 25 years, the results from OAGB have shown good, sustained weight loss with improvement in health conditions.
 As a variant of the Roux en Y gastric bypass, it is a more straight forward operation.

-When is one anastomosis gastric bypass surgery considered?
+One anastomosis gastric bypass surgery is considered –

 • as a primary operation, with a BMI>35